Abdelrhman-Sayed70/Scala/README.md

 # Scala
- **Learn scala programming language concepts with source code for each concept**
+ **Learn scala programming language & OOP using it.
+Supported with source code for scala syntax and OOP Concepts**